Log In

 You don't need a marketing team.
 A phone and some personality.
 What content gets shared, which platforms matter, and how to stay consistent without burning out.

 You don't need a marketing degree to get your shelter animals seen online.
-You need a phone, some personality, and a willingness to post things that aren't perfect.
-The shelters killing it on social media aren't the ones with professional photographers.
+A phone, some personality, and a willingness to post things that aren't perfect will get you most of the way there.
+The shelters that do well on social media are rarely the ones with professional photographers.
 They're the ones that show up consistently and let the animals do the talking.

 Polished content usually flops